-The model easily generalizes to an environment with business cycle fluctuations.
 We follow the literature on search and matching in the labor market and assume that aggregate fluctuations are driven by a single shock.
-In our model, the aggregate state of the economy is driven by changes in the homeowner's net utility, $\varepsilon - \varepsilon^B$ - higher net utility is associated with a housing boom.
-Furthermore, we allow the cost of construction, k, to vary along the cycle as well.20 The exogenously imposed variation of k captures in a simple and tractable way the intuition that more housing construction is associated with higher construction costs.21 Our assumption that $\varepsilon - \varepsilon^B$ and k both vary and are perfectly correlated along the business cycle is analogous to that of Shimer (2005) - shocks to labor productivity affect the endogenous separation rate,
+In our model, the aggregate state of the economy is driven by changes in the homeowner's net utility $\varepsilon - \varepsilon^B$ , where higher net utility is associated with a housing boom.
+Furthermore, we allow construction costs k to vary along the cycle as well.
+The exogenously imposed variation of k captures in a simple and tractable way the intuition that more housing construction is associated with higher construction costs.
+Our assumption that $\varepsilon - \varepsilon^B$ and k both vary and are perfectly correlated along the business cycle is analogous to the assumption in Shimer (2005), where shocks to labor productivity affect the endogenous separation rate, but for simplicity he models the changes in the separation rate as exogenous.
+The intuition for the mechanism in the model with business cycles is the same as in the steady state version described in section 2.